• Residents FAQ

 • Is a fishing license required by the Florida Fish and Wildlife Conservation Commission?

 The short answer is everyone between the ages of 16 and 65 needs a license to fish.
 Most residents and visitors to Florida need to purchase a fishing license before they cast a line.
 Even if you are merely helping someone by baiting a hook or setting up their gear, you also need a fishing license.
 There are exceptions, so check with FL Fish and Wildlife Conservation Commission for details.
-A fishing license may be purchased locally or on-line at www.myfwc.com/license.
+A fishing license may be purchased locally or online at www.myfwc.com/license.

 • Are you allowed to ride bicycles on the sidewalks?